top of page

 © Copyright

 Over four decades of observation, photography, and travel, Lens & Legacy Studio explores ceilings, walls, and architectural art as living records of craftsmanship and time.
-These studies are reimagined as tactile, limited-edition hand-bound books and archival works — quiet objects designed to preserve the slow art of seeing and the experience of place through prolonged immersion.

 2 copy.png